TO: VLCT Members

 - Are also subject to federal unemployment taxes.

-- Will have their unemployment claims paid directly out of the state’s UI Trust Fund.
+- Will have their unemployment claims paid directly out of the state’s unemployment insurance trust fund.

-Reimbursable employers who newly register with the state:
+Reimbursable employers that newly register with the state:

 - Are not required to pay state or federal unemployment taxes.